valnub/Framework7-v2-PhoneGap-Kitchen-Sink/README.md

 Just a test of Framework7 V2 Kitchen Sink combined with PhoneGap.

-Make sure you have PhoneGap installed: `npm install -g phonegap`
+Make sure you have PhoneGap installed: `npm install -g phonegap`.

+### Usage

-Download, then in terminal:
+Download this repo, then in terminal:

 - `npm install`
 - `phonegap serve`